ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 Response A:

-"There are 380 male customers"
+"There are 380 male customers."

 Question B: